KalimAmzad/Embedded-System-Arduino/README.md

 # Embedded-System-Arduino
-Some work with Arduino Uno.
+Some of my work with Arduino Uno.